PDXpert PLM Software

 PDXpert exports industry-standard IPC-2571 product data exchange ("PDX") packages.
 A PDX file is a specialized "zip" format that includes parts, BOMs, approved source parts, file attachments and other product data.

-We also publish one of the most popular PDX viewers, the free PDXplorer Reader.
-PDXplorer Reader is available to your supply chain partners for viewing & extracting your PDX package data.
+We also publish one of the most popular PDX viewers, the free PDXplorer Viewer.
+PDXplorer Viewer is available to your supply chain partners for reading & extracting your PDX package data.

 - Can PDXpert's data be exported into our ERP/MRP system?